H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 An example of this notice is as follows:

 To ask for a fee reduction due to financial hardship you must fill in the Request for fee reduction form.
-You should send the Tribunal this form when you lodge you lodge your application if you are seeking an application fee reduction.
+You should send the ART this form when you lodge you lodge your application if you are seeking an application fee reduction.

-This standard application fee is subject to change and you should confirm the fee with the Tribunal Registry before you lodge an application.
+This standard application fee is subject to change, and you should confirm the fee with the Tribunal Registry before you lodge an application.
 Your application cannot proceed until you pay the application fee.
 In certain limited circumstances you can receive a refund or partial refund of the application fee.
-The AAT can provide you with further information about the basis on which you may qualify for a refund or partial refund of the application fee.
+The ART can provide you with further information about the basis on which you may qualify for a refund or partial refund of the application fee.

-Review by the AAT
+Review by the ART

-Upon receipt of a notification from the AAT that a person has filed an application for review of decision, the department will notify the provider(s), in writing, that a request for review has been lodged.
-To enable the department to meet the statutory timeframe for lodging relevant documents with the AAT, a provider must give the department copies of all the documents it holds that are relevant to the appeal within five business days of them being requested.
+Upon receipt of a notification from the ART that a person has filed an application for review of decision, the department will notify the provider(s), in writing, that a request for review has been lodged.
+To enable the department to meet the statutory timeframe for lodging relevant documents with the ART, a provider must give the department copies of all the documents it holds that are relevant to the appeal within five business days of them being requested.
 The provider should keep any originals and copies of the documents in accordance with their normal record-keeping practices.

 Review by review officer